tommyt99/LiDAR-Simulation/README.md

 # PROJECT MJOLNIR

-Run main.py, may need to type "pip install pygame" and "pip install numpy" into command line.
+Run the file "main.py".
+You are going to need "pygame" and "numpy" for this LiDAR simulation.